 Violation of this policy may result in one or more actions, including but not limited to:

 A. The immediate suspension of network access, access to administrative systems, and access to the internet.

 B. Use of the regular disciplinary processes and procedures of the University for students, staff, administrators, and faculty.

-C. Students may be recommended for suspension or expulsion from MTSU.
-Employees may be recommended for termination from MTSU employment.
+C. Students may be recommended for discipline up to and including suspension or expulsion from MTSU.
+Employees may be recommended for discipline up to and including termination from MTSU employment.